 We aim to bring together experts and students to discuss innovative policy ideas and apply them to current issues in education.
 In addition to hosting panel events and roundtable discussions with leading education specialists, we will write regular blogs on big topics in education to keep you up-to-date with changes in education.
 Students will be able to have a real impact on shaping education policy and contribute their ideas and experiences to the debate by attending our events, proposing and lobbying policy, and writing commentaries for the King’s Think Tank blog.

-We are extremely excited for this year’s themes and encourage you to get involved with our policy centre!
-If you would like to contact the Education Policy Centre please email us at: firstname.lastname@example.org.
+We are extremely excited about this year’s themes and encourage you to get involved with our policy centre!
+If you would like to contact the Education Policy Centre please email us at firstname.lastname@example.org.